 Why We Love National Fried Chicken Day

-Invented in the American South by African slaves, fried chicken served as a means of empowerment for female slaves, who were able to generate independent cash flows by selling the dish.
-Because chickens were the only animals slaves were allowed to own and raise, fried chicken became a popular food among slaves prior to the Civil War.
+Fried chicken acted as a means to empower slaves, who were able to generate independent cash flows by selling it.
+The dish became popular prior to the Civil War since chickens were the only animals slaves were allowed to own and raise.

 Spicy?
 Extra crispy?
 Regular?
 There are as many ways to cook fried chicken as there are people lined up to eat it.
 Fried chicken can be dunked in vegetable shortening, lard, peanut oil, or any other oil of your choice.

-With fried chicken, you can leave your manners at the door.
-Fried chicken is a dish best eaten sloppily, noisily, and with a lot of flourish.
-Just keep some napkins nearby.
+You can leave (most of) your manners at the door.
+It's a dish best eaten sloppily, noisily, and with a lot of passion.